Arkaeriit/reflet/README.md

 # ASVM
+This project is abandoned and replaced with the ASRM.

 The asvm is a virtual machine that can run programs compiled for it.
 It is designed to make portable programs that are not too slow.

 ## User manual